sortecoevo/sortee/content/blog/2025_code_club_march.md

 banner: /blog/images/2025_Code_club.png
 date: "2025-03-24"
 author: Cecilia Baldoni & Corné de Groot
-summary: The authors debrief about a code club meeting to do with improving messy code!
+summary: The authors debrief about the latest code club meeting, all to do with improving messy code!
 categories:
 - blog
 tags: